 But turnover is somewhat common and requires a multitude of hacks when it comes to hiring and onboarding, managing a software development team working on other projects, and handling the ever-changing scope of work.

 The complexity of the engineering job combined with short retention cycles commands the need for additional documentation and onboarding.
 Plan your monthly or quarterly schedule and ensure that technical documentation, commit messages, your project management system — everything is kept clean and easy to follow from new team members.

 I’ve met project managers with a purely business background that did well at the job – but the majority of the non-technical managers may have a hard time understanding feedback or complaints from their team.

 Accepting client requests lightly that may be complex on the technical end may build up the pressure, too.
-Stressing team members without understanding the underlying layers will also cause some extra tension.
+Nagging team members without understanding the underlying layers will also cause some extra tension.

 Unlike other, more straightforward roles, software engineering is about turning business requirements into practical applications.